nyergler/nyergler.github.io/content/posts/2008-03-11-technology-internships-at-creative-commons.md

   - summer
 slug: technology-internships-at-creative-commons
 ---
-If you don’t read the [Creative Commons][1]  blog, you missed [the announcement][2]  that the deadline for applying to be a <span class="caps">CC</span> intern this summer has been extended until March 21 (a week from Friday).
-On the tech side we’re looking for computer science/software engineering students who want to help us build tools to support the <span class="caps">CC</span> license ecology.
+If you don’t read the [Creative Commons][1]  blog, you missed [the announcement][2]  that the deadline for applying to be a CC intern this summer has been extended until March 21 (a week from Friday).
+On the tech side we’re looking for computer science/software engineering students who want to help us build tools to support the CC license ecology.
 Questions?
 I’m happy to [answer them][3] .